-When mature Perfection will be a mounded shrub, between two and three feet tall and anywhere from three to five feet wide.
+When mature, Perfection will be a mounded shrub between 2 and 3 feet tall and anywhere from 3 to 5 feet wide.
 It doesn’t straggle, so it’s easy to maintain, and is smaller than many other hydrangeas.
 This makes it ideal for smaller gardens and it will easily reach its full size in a three gallon container.
 As long as the soil and climate suit it there should be no problems in creating an attractive display.

 Perfection will grow in hardiness zones 5 to 9, making it a suitable choice almost anywhere in the 48 contiguous states except the very northernmost parts of New England and the Midwest.
 It does well in loamy soil but is fairly tolerant, and with natural fertilizers can thrive in sandy soil as well.
 What it doesn’t like is dry soil; look for moist or wet, but well drained, ground to plant it.
 It also likes to have some sunlight; while it will grow in shade it may not flower very well.
 Find a spot that has partial shade – around deciduous trees is always good – and ideally one that gets sunlight in the mornings.
 This will maximize your chances of success.